Generalized method of moments: Scope

-An Alternative to the GMM
+Alternative to the GMM

 In method of moments, an alternative to the original (non-generalized) Method of Moments (MoM) is described, and references to some applications and a list of theoretical advantages and disadvantages relative to the traditional method are provided.
 This Bayesian-Like MoM (BL-MoM) is distinct from all the related methods described above, which are subsumed by the GMM.
 The literature does not contain a direct comparison between the GMM and the BL-MoM in specific applications.